 Preparation of a Double Layer Ruffle

 After you have joined strips to the desired length, fold the strip in half lengthwise and press the fold.
 In most cases, it is best to baste the raw edges and apply a zigzag or serged edge to prevent the raw edge of the fabric from fraying as you work with the strip and gather it.
 A doubled ruffle is gathered as if it were one piece, working both layers of the gather together as you evenly space the ruffles.

 Deciding the Length of the Ruffle Fabric

 The more fullness a ruffle has, the richer your finished item will appear.
-You'll need to make a ruffle that's 2 to 3 times the length than the area to which you're attaching it.
-Allowing 2.5 times will usually give you a desirable ruffle, but 3 times is best practice just to be sure.
+You'll need to make a ruffle that's two to three times the length than the area to which you're attaching it.
+Allowing 2.5 times will usually give you a desirable ruffle, but three times is a best practice just to be sure.
 A very heavy fabric may require less length.
 A very thin fabric may require more length.

 - Measure the distance around the edge of what you are attaching the ruffle to.

 - Multiply that measurement to allow the desired fullness.
-For example; if the distance around the hem of a little girl dress is 40 inches, you'll need 100 inches (40 inches times 2.5) or 120 inches (40 inches times 3) of fabric to ruffle.
+For example; if the distance around the hem of a little girl dress is 40 inches, you'll need 100 inches (40 inches times 2.5) or 120 inches (40 inches times three) of fabric to ruffle.

 Marking and Attaching Gathered Fabric

 To achieve an evenly placed gather, divide your gather and the area you'll be attaching it to in at least four even sections.

 For example, if the area you'll be attaching the ruffle to is 100 inches around, make a mark or insert a straight pin every 25 inches.
 The easiest way to mark the ruffle is to fold it in half and then in half again—making a mark or inserting a straight pin at the folds.